 “There are no foolish questions, and no man becomes a fool until he has stopped asking questions.”Charles Proteus Steinmetz

 A person who loves to learn about philosophy.
-A love for a certain kind of thinking and approach towards a specific problem.
-Such a person is always involved in thinking in a questioning way, argues with own notions and beliefs, and tries to change one’s mind.
+A love for a certain kind of thinking and approach toward a specific problem.
+Such a person is always involved in questioning, arguing with their notions and beliefs, and trying to change one’s mind.

 A person who loves books.
 Bibliophile or bibliophilism is the act of loving books.
 It may also be known as “Bookworm” for someone who loves reading or reads them for content.

-Formed out of two Latin words Sapien (Wise or Intelligent) and Sexualis (Sexes).
-A person who finds intelligence to be the most attractive feature in a human being.
-I’ve often used this word and quoted it several times in my writings.
+It is formed from two Latin words, Sapien (Wise or Intelligent) and Sexualis (Sexes).
+A person who finds intelligence to be the most attractive feature of a human being.
+I have often quoted this word several times in my writings.
 This should be known and used more often by the masses.

 An inquisitive person is intellectually curious, eager for knowledge, and likes to inquire, research and ask questions.

 The most crucial trait of any knowledge lover.
-If you’re curious, you really want to know something — like what makes someone special happy?
+If you’re curious, you want to know what makes someone special happy?